-- A. To promote the public health, safety and welfare of the citizens of the City of Lakewood. - B. To implement the vision, goals, and recommendations of the City of Lakewood Comprehensive Plan. - C. To protect and enhance the natural environment including the conservation of natural features, land and energy. - D. To provide for a range of housing types and costs to meet the current and future needs of the citizens of the City. - E. To promote the orderly development and redevelopment of land within the City of Lakewood. - F. To ensure the effective integration of development and redevelopment with surrounding land uses. - G. To respect the unique characteristics and attributes of individual neighborhoods. - H. To promote multi-modal transportation options within the City including safe, efficient and attractive pedestrian and bicycle connections. - I. To enhance the appearance of the City of Lakewood through quality site and building design. - J. To ensure the economic vitality of the City of Lakewood - K. To promote mixes of commercial and residential uses within mixed-use zones.
+- A. To promote the public health, safety and welfare of the citizens of the City of Lakewood. - B. To implement the vision, goals, and recommendations of the City of Lakewood Comprehensive Plan. - C. To protect and enhance the natural environment including the conservation of natural features, land and energy. - D. To provide for a range of housing types and costs to meet the current and future needs of the citizens of the City. - E. To promote the orderly development and redevelopment of land within the City of Lakewood. - F. To ensure the effective integration of development and redevelopment with surrounding land uses. - G. To respect the unique characteristics and attributes of individual neighborhoods. - H. To promote multi-modal transportation options within the City including safe, efficient and attractive pedestrian and bicycle connections. - I. To enhance the appearance of the City of Lakewood through quality site and building design. - J. To ensure the economic vitality of the City of Lakewood.